 Lodge of Happiness: Freemasons Lodge.
 Birmingham, West Midlands

-The Lodge of Happiness is a Freemasons Lodge which meets near the centre of Birmingham (see directions) on the second Thursday during the months of April, May, October, November, January and February.
+The Lodge of Happiness is a Freemasons Lodge which meets near the centre of Birmingham (see directions) on the 1st Thursday in September, January & May; the 2nd Wednesday in October and April; and the 2nd Thursday in December.
 Our meetings take place from around 6pm until 7:30pm.
 These times can vary, depending on the order of business and the complexity of the ceremony involved.

 What is a Lodge?
 Freemason Lodges are the basic organisation in Freemasonry.
 They are collectively governed by Grand Lodges and or Provincial Grand Lodges for the area in which they reside.
 In our case we are governed by Warwickshire Provincial Grand Lodge under the jurisdiction of the United Grand Lodge of England.
 A Lodge Room is the room where the lodge(s) hold their lodge meetings, housed within a Masonic Temple – symbolically echoing King Solomon’s Temple.
 The ‘Lodge’ is where Freemasons practice their Freemasonry, learning moral and ethical values through allegory and symbolic plays, called ritual – defined as a set of actions performed mainly for their symbolic value.
 (More information can be found on our What is a Freemason and What is Freemasonry pages.)